serverless/test/docs/run-serverless.md

 See [configure-aws-request-stub](./configure-aws-request-stub.md) for more info

+#### `shouldStubSpawn`

+Whether spawn command executions (as configured through `child-process-ext/spawn`) should be stubbed (so not really executed).

+Stub is preconfigured to resolve successfully with `{}` (an empty object).

+Note: It implies relying on `modulesCacheStub`, so all serverless framework modules will be freshly required.

 #### `modulesCacheStub` (optional)

 When provided, serverless instance will be created out of freshly required module,